 You Must Have Grounds

 Nevada considers divorce a “no fault” legal proceeding.
-However, marriage annulments require “grounds” or valid legal reasons.
+However, divorces and marriage annulments require “grounds” or valid legal reasons.
+Here are the grounds for divorce.
 Here are a few of the grounds for annulment:

 - Fraud – Marriage consent was provided under false pretenses.
 This includes misrepresentations of shared religious beliefs, immigration status, living arrangements, desire to have children, etc.